PennyLaneAI/pennylane/doc/advanced_usage.rst

 In the previous tutorials, we explored the basic concepts of PennyLane including discrete- and continuous-variable quantum computation models and gradient-based optimization.

-PennyLane offers many exciting advanced features such as constructing multiple QNodes on a single device, applying any arbitrary Unitary matrix to the states, measuring any custom-defined Hermitian operator and interfacing with other classical machine learning interfaces, specifically PyTorch and TensorFlow eager execution mode.
+PennyLane offers many exciting advanced features such as constructing multiple QNodes on a single device, applying any arbitrary Unitary matrix to the states, measuring any custom-defined Hermitian operator and interfacing with other classical machine learning interfaces, specifically PyTorch and TensorFlow.
 In this tutorial, we will highlight some of these advanced features.

 Multiple expectation values
 ---------------------------